 CCSD has been utilizing a “balanced calendar” for more than 15 years.
 The length of the school year itself has not changed, it is still 180 days of instruction, beginning August 1 (or the first Monday in August if that falls on a weekend) and augmented with five break periods throughout the year.
 The school year ends at or around Memorial Day, with June and July off.
 The calendar is reviewed every three years by an ad hoc committee that includes parent representation, and this committee continues to strongly recommend this format.

-More 70% of Georgia’s school districts started school the first week of August in 2018, and most utilize a balanced format.
+More than 74% (125 out of 180) of Georgia’s school districts started school the first week of August in 2022, and most utilize a balanced format.

 The balanced calendar has many advantages: